huilinghe19/sardana_practise/tango_practices/README.md

 My mistake was that, I was used to start the service with the command 'sudo systemctl start TangoTest.service'.
 And this result was always 'active(exited)'.
 I was always trying to fix this, which is a waste of time.
 In fact, we do not use systemctl to start tango test.

+If I use the command "/usr/lib/tango/tango_admin --server-list", then the result is as follows.

+" /usr/lib/tango/tango_admin --server-list
+DataBaseds Sardana Starter Tango-admin TangoAccessControl TangoTest "

+Where is the problem?